All Episodes

 Unbelievable.

-Assemblyman Bermuda's found out that 259 registered sex offenders live in Anaheim alone.
+Assemblyman Bermudas found out that 259 registered sex offenders live in Anaheim alone, 19 of them in violation of their parole.

 Because that's where the money is.

-Why did you go to Disneyland?
+Why did you go to Didneyland?

 Good grief.

-So wherever you are in the country, I'm sure that this news about California, my little summary here has allowed you to feel better about where you are.
+So, wherever you are in the country, I'm sure that this news about California, my little summary here, has allowed you to feel better about where you are.

-Oh no, there's more.
+Oh, no, there's more.

-This would require all textbooks, by the way, to remove sex explicit titles, gender-specific titles, such as mom and dad, words that could no longer be uttered in the K 12 system.
+This would require all textbooks, by the way, to remove sex explicit titles, gender-specific titles, such as mom and dad, words that could no longer be uttered in the K-12 system.

-They're not even uttered at an angel's game.
+They're not even uttered at an Angels game.

 Check this out.

-A Los Angeles psychologist who was denied a man, Michael Cohn, sues in Orange County Superior Court because he went to an angel's game.
+A Los Angeles psychologist who was denied, a man, Michael Cohn, sues in Orange County Superior Court because he went to an Angels game.

 He's suing the team, alleging sex and age discrimination because on a Mother's Day giveaway, he went on Mother's Day, right?